Are you looking for a new fishing boat? Can’t decide which one is more close to your ‘dreamboat’? If yes, then I am here to help you pick one.

 As the name suggests, a multi-species boat is not species-specific and allows you to have a diverse fishing experience.

 This boat has a length of 17 to 22 feet.
 It contains one or two consoles, shielded with a windscreen.
 A multi-species boat is either made of aluminum or fiberglass.
-They come in various hull designs, but most of them have a semi-V hull.
+They come in various hull designs, but most have a semi-V hull.

 Pros of Multi-Species Boats